 Daily Stand-Up Outline

-Time: Keep it brief—15 minutes is standard.
+- Time: Keep it brief—15 minutes maximum.

-Participants: Whole team (including Scrum Master, if applicable).
+- Participants: Whole team (including Scrum Master, if applicable).

-Format: Each team member answers three key questions:
+- Each team member answers three key questions:

-What did I accomplish yesterday?
+- What did I accomplish yesterday?

-What will I work on today?
+- What will I work on today?

-Are there any obstacles or blockers?
+- Are there any obstacles or blockers?

-Tips for Success:
+- Tips for Success

-Stand up to keep it quick and focused.
+- Stand up to keep it quick and focused.

-Stick to the agenda—no diving into detailed discussions (save those for after the stand-up).
+- Stick to the agenda—no diving into detailed discussions (save those for after the stand-up).

-Document key points if necessary, but keep it lightweight.
+- Document key points if necessary, but keep it lightweight.

 Sprint Cycle Outline

-Sprint Structure:
+Sprint Structure

 Stage | Description | Key Actions for Leaders |